-TV Writer.
+Screenwriter.
 Showrunner.
-Story Editor.Multi-award nominee (and occasional winner).Romantic and cynic.A firm believer that it’s her duty and privilege to create entertaining content that brings people together by showing what unites us instead of what divides us.
+Executive Producer.
+Creative Consultant.
+Teacher.Multi-award nominee (and occasional winner).Romantic and cynic.A firm believer that it’s her duty and privilege to create entertaining content that brings people together by showing what unites us instead of what divides us.

 “Mohawk Girls is a work of exceptional imaginative energy and charm.”- John Doyle, The Globe and Mail

-Award-winning writer & showrunner with decades of experience as a development executive, writer, story editor, mentor and teacher, Cynthia Knight is taking her Secrets of Writing Hit TV Series workshop online.Past students have gone on to forge successful TV writing careers.
+writing course - Secrets of Writing Hit TV Series - online.Past students have gone on to forge successful TV writing careers.
 They’ve won screenwriting contests, received fellowships, landed agents, gotten series optioned, and scored development deals with national broadcasters.

 "Cynthia is a dynamic and engaging teacher who will help you take your material to the next level."- John Ward, former student